bmt26/InstagramClonePart2/README.md

 ### Notes

-I found difficulty in implementing infinite pagination because it was different in two ways from the twitter project, parse was used instead of an API, and it was done within the context of a fragment instead of a activity.
+I found difficulty in implementing infinite pagination because it was different in two ways from the Twitter project, parse was used instead of an API, and it was done within the context of a fragment instead of an activity.

 ### Open-source libraries used